 Cross-organizational and cross-sector mobility is slowly becoming mainstream in the social purpose economy.
 In a sector that already struggles to attract and retain the best and brightest talent, ensuring portability of worker rights, benefits, credentials, and intellectual property is of huge consequence.

 Social impact practitioners have long known that collaboration and peer learning are vital to their work.
 Persistent challenges have been accessible technology, intentional community curation, and a compelling invitation.
 A new platform in Quebec looks to blend these three ingredients, transforming how practitioners work.

-Black and white perspectives, binaries, polarization.
-For impact-focused leaders, these traps can be everywhere, but as we see, future opportunities can be found at the intersection of seemingly opposing outlooks.
+Black and white perspectives, binaries, polarization: for impact-focused leaders, these traps can be everywhere, but according to McConnell Foundation Senior Fellow Allyson Hewitt, future opportunities can be found at the intersection of seemingly opposing outlooks.

 According to James Stauch, director of the Institute for Community Prosperity, the benefits of artificial intelligence for the social sector are getting lost in the larger discussion.